codetriplett/spective/README.md

 	// if a number is returned, it will be set as the duration for this update
 	// otherwise, the meter will not update return 1000;
-}, function (item, branch) {
+}, function (branch, branch, ...etc) {
-	// this is called whenever the meter reaches 0 or 1 and is used to update the items at each end
+	// this is called whenever the meter reaches 0 or 1
-	// item: the next item beyond the one that was reached
-	// branch: an alternative item that can be chosen (more than one can be provided)
+	// branch: all of the options available that connect to the current item

-	// if an item is returned, it will be set as the new item for this direction
+	// if an item is returned, it will be set as the new destination
-	// the location in the meter and previous item will be set to the opposite end
+	// the current item will be set on the opposite end return newItem;
-	// if the item doesn't match one of the options provided, it will create a custom path return newItem;
 }, function (item, previous) {
-	// called for each item in the array that populates the meter
+	// called for each item in the array when populating the meter
 	// item: the item from the array
 	// previous: the item that was transformed before this one

-	// if an item is returned, it will be passed to the function above this one when it is reached
+	// if an item is returned, it will be used in place of the input item return item;
-	// if nothing is returned, it will be removed return item;
 });

-meter([
+// an array and index can be passed after the functions above to populate it immediately or here to update it meter([
 	'first',
 	'second',